What is a flex class?

-- Assignments and deadlines
+Assignments and deadlines

 Follow existing policies!

-As always, be sure to follow our class content policy and all other Outschool policies when running a flex class.
+As always, be sure to follow our class content policy and all other Outschool policies when running a Flex Class.

-Can flex classes make use of live meetings?
+Can Flex Classes make use of live meetings?

 Yes, some flexible schedule classes do make use of live meetings.
 Some teachers arrange 'office hours' with their learners depending on need.
 Some classes also include optional group video chats that are arranged on a weekly basis, as opposed to being scheduled in advance.
-You’re welcome to include live meeting options, but note, they don’t count as a sufficient layer of interaction in order to be approved.

-How do teachers handle refunds for flex classes?
+How do teachers handle refunds for Flex Classes?

 Flexible schedule class refunds follow the flexible refund policy.
 As a result, all refunds will be prorated based on the length of the class that has occurred.
-By creating a flex class teachers agree to this refund policy.
+By creating a Flex Class teachers agree to this refund policy.